Impossible Man: 1990s

 The Impossible Man finds and teases the cosmic being the Silver Surfer on two occasions, pleading for him to develop a sense of humor before battling the titan Thanos.
-The character returns to Earth and causes more mischief, encounters the hero Daredevil while looking for a lost child, starts a bar fight, watches the Eternal Makkari win a galactic marathon, and invites various otherwise un-contacted heroes and supervillains to the wedding of Rick Jones.
+Impossible Man returns to Earth and causes more mischief, encounters the hero Daredevil while looking for a lost child, starts a bar fight, watches the Eternal Makkari win a galactic marathon, and invites various otherwise un-contacted heroes and supervillains to the wedding of Rick Jones.

-After a brief encounter with the young superhero team the New Warriors, the character enlists the aid of mutant team X-Force to instill some pride in his children, and enters into a wager with the alternate universe imp Mister Mxyzptlk.
+After a brief encounter with the New Warriors, Impossible Man enlists the aid of mutant team X-Force to instill some pride in his children, and enters into a wager with the alternate universe imp Mister Mxyzptlk.

 2000s

-The Impossible Man and the Poppupians make a cameo appearance in Noh-Varr's origin story.

 The Impossible Man returns to Earth disguised as the Silver Surfer, and after teasing the hero Spider-Man warns of an alien invasion.
-The Impossible Man's race are also revealed to have survived, with their consciousness stored inside the character.
-With the aid of the Fantastic Four, the aliens and the newly reborn Poppupians are transported off world, merging into one race on Spider-Man's suggestion.
+The Impossible Man's race are also revealed to have survived, with their consciousness stored inside him.
+With the aid of the Fantastic Four, the aliens and the reborn Poppupians are transported off world, merging into one race on Spider-Man's suggestion.

 2010s

-Later during the Chaos War, the Impossible Man confronts Amatsu-Mikaboshi, trying to humor and reason with him while shapeshifting in various forms to divert him, but the Chaos King tires of him and brutally dispatches him.
-Impossible Man's last words are "I thought we were just playing around..."
+Later during the Chaos War, the Impossible Man confronts Amatsu-Mikaboshi, trying to humor and reason with him while shapeshifting in various forms to divert him, but Amatsu-Mikaboshi tires of him and brutally dispatches him.

-Impossible Man returns to Earth where he witnesses a battle between Hulk, Red Hulk, and Xemnu and uses the Valizian Compounder to fuse the former two into the Compound Hulk.
+Impossible Man witnesses a battle between Hulk, Red Hulk, and Xemnu and uses the Valizian Compounder to fuse Hulk and Red Hulk into the Compound Hulk.
 Impossible Man watches as the Compound Hulk fights Xemnu's minion Kluh, a smart version of the Gray Hulk.

 Impossible Man is later shown to have a son named Adolf Impossible, who has many of his father's fantastic powers and a more introverted personality.
 This causes Impossible Man to label Adolf as "entirely too possible" and plead with the Future Foundation to accept him and allow him to grow as a person.